enix/banana/docs/INSTALLATION.md

 ### On the monitor node

-Grab the lastest `docker-compose.yml` from [gitlab releases](https://gitlab.enix.io/products/banana/releases) and run the stack.
+Grab the lastest `docker-compose.yml` from [github releases](https://github.com/enix/banana/releases) and run the stack.

 ```bash
 docker-compose up -d